Sepzie/SingWithMeLanding/README.md

 # SingWithMe Landing Page

-A modern, dark-themed landing page for the SingWithMe mobile app built with Next.js, Tailwind CSS, and shadcn/ui components.
+A modern, dark-themed landing page for the SingWithMe mobile app built with Next.js, Tailwind CSS, and shadcn/ui components. **This template is designed to be easily reusable for other landing pages** - simply customize the JSON data files to match your project!

 ## 🚀 Features